 Your Lumbar Spine

-The program that is encouraged here is designed to teach the value of the proper use of your muscles and joints, specifically your leg muscles, hip flexors, lower back and abdominal muscles.
+The program that is encouraged here is designed to teach the value of the proper use of your muscles and joints, specifically your leg muscles, hip flexors, back and abdominal muscles.
 The correct use and function of these muscles are vital to maintaining much needed flexibility and stability of both your joints and lumbar spine.

 When these areas are not given adequate exercises, stretches and movements, their function and performance declines.
 They progressively lose their ability to provide much needed help and support while performing everyday tasks.
-Over time, the lower back must perform sometimes beyond its ability and compensate for the lack of movement from the other essential muscle groups and joints.
+Over time, the spine must sometimes perform beyond its ability and compensate for the lack of movement from the other essential muscle groups and joints.

-The lower back then takes on a greater workload and endures longer durations of stress.
+It then takes on a greater workload and endures longer durations of stress.
 Other less vital muscles are also recruited to perform.
 These muscles do not have the ability to perform these tasks as well and therefore begin to fatigue.
-This results in strain and injury to the lower back muscles and lumbar spine due to improper use, over use, imbalances and weakness.
+This results in strain and injury to both the muscles and lumbar spine due to improper use, over use, imbalances and weakness.

 To prevent such injury, these 'protective' muscles should be retrained and reconditioned.
-The workload that we place on our bodies will then transfer back from the lower back and spine to the hips, leg muscles and stronger (and more fit) muscles of the lower back.
-Lower back pain will naturally decrease with reconditioning and retraining.
+The workload that we place on our bodies will then transfer from the lower back and spine, to the hips, leg muscles and stronger (and better suited) muscles involved.
+Pain will naturally decrease with reconditioning and retraining.